StefanDjokovic/Superpermutations/MyTakeOnChaffinMethod/README.md

 # My ChaffinMethod approach

+!The code has an important bug I will try to fix in the following days!

 Most of the following consideration are only present in NewChaffinN6.c.
 For N5 I don't feel an update is required because it already completes in around 250ms, which is a sufficient speed boost from the original 4 minutes.

 **Two Lines on the original ChaffinMethod**